County of Los Angeles

 Items for the Commission’s Consent Calendar for a regular meeting, i.e., requests for continuance, withdrawals, or consents to hearing, shall be submitted in writing no later than 3:00 p.m. on the Friday before the meeting, or the parties may be required to appear.

 Electronic filing is mandatory for all representatives filing on behalf of a party before the Commission, unless an exemption is granted by the Executive Director.
 Requests for exemption may be made in writing to the Executive Director at least five (5) business days, or less with cause, prior to the relevant filing deadline.
-Electronic filing is encouraged, but not required, for self-represented petitioners.
+Electronic filing is encouraged, but not required, for self-represented petitioners but during times of natural disasters or crises where the office is closed, the Commission may require all submissions to be electronic.
 Filings in electronic format will be accepted in lieu of any paper copies otherwise required under these rules.

-b) Transmission – Representatives shall file documents by email at PDFSubmission@bos.lacounty.gov.
+b) Transmission – Documents shall be filed by email to PDFSubmission@bos.lacounty.gov.

 c) Signature - Any document displaying the symbol '/s/' with the representative’s or party’s printed name shall be deemed signed by that representative/party.